 The Roborock E4 is a better vacuum than the Yeedi K650.
 The Roborock delivers better performance on all surface types and is better at maneuvering itself, thanks to its smart pathing feature.
 Nevertheless, the Yeedi has a slightly bigger dirt compartment, a longer maximum battery life, and recharges more quickly.

 The Roborock E4 is a superior choice to the eufy RoboVac G30 Edge in most ways.
 The Roborock is better-built, has a larger dirt compartment, lasts much longer off of a single charge, and maneuvers far more efficiently.
 It also cleans more debris on all surface types.
 That said, the eufy is a little smaller and lighter and comes with boundary strips to prevent the vacuum from cleaning certain areas.

 The Roborock E4 is a better all-around robot vacuum than the iRobot Roomba 960.
 The Roborock is more effective on all surface types, slightly easier to maintain, and comes with a bigger dirt compartment.
-It also lasts much longer off of a single charge and offers a remote piloting function in its companion app.
+It also lasts much longer off of a single charge.
 The iRobot charges much faster and does a better job of dealing with obstructions like power cords and rug tassels, however.